 The 10 Best Games Like Celeste

-Celeste is an intricate platformer, with both tough gameplay and a compelling story.
-The game drew a lot of praise, so where do you go from there?
-It can be tricky to find games like Celeste that live up to what you just experienced!
+Celeste is an intricate platformer with tough gameplay and a compelling story.
+It’s a truly unforgettable game to play through, so what should you pick up next?
+It can be tricky to find games like Celeste that live up to that level of quality.

-Like a lot of indies, Celeste isn’t the longest!
+Like a lot of indie games in this style, Celeste isn’t the longest game.
 Even with the B-sides to play through, you’ll eventually need to find another title to pick up and explore.
 While not everything can beat Celeste in sheer quality, there are games that have a similar feel and excel in their own ways.

-Splasher is another 2D platformer game like Celeste.
+Splasher is a neat 2D platformer game like Celeste.
 It’s filled with humor and some memorable characters.

 You have a paint cannon at your disposal and have to use this in various ways in order to complete the various levels.
-You can use it to run on walls, make longer jumps, and interacting with the world around you.
+You can use it to run on walls, make longer jumps, and interact with the world around you.

-Splasher is a creative title.
-The world it’s set in can be pretty entertaining.
-Even if you’re mainly focused on the difficulty aspects of the game, it’s hard not to be charmed by the scenes you’ll see.
+Splasher is a creative title, and the world it’s set in can be pretty entertaining.
+Even if you’re mainly focused on the difficult gameplay, you’ll still find a lot to love in this game.

-The End is Night is the first game from developer Edmund McMillien that we’ll be highlighting in this list.
+The End is Nigh is the first game from developer Edmund McMillien that we’ll be highlighting in this list.
 It’s not the last though.
-This is a game with a big focus on platforming, but a compelling story around it.
+This is a game with a big focus on platforming, but with a compelling story around it.

-Things start with a retro de-make of the game you’re about to enjoy, until it crashes.
-You’re playing as Ash, a creature who has survived an apocalypse.
-With his favorite game cartridge now broken you’ve got to actually set out into the world and try to find other survivors.
+The game kicks off with a retro version of the same game you’re about to enjoy, until it crashes.
+You play as Ash, a creature who has survived an apocalypse.
+With his favorite game cartridge broken, you’ll need to help him set out into the world and try to find other survivors.

-The story progresses from here as you gather more information based on the single-screen levels in the game.
-There are multiple endings available to the game, each is fulfilling in a different way.
+The story progresses as you gather more information based on the single-screen levels in the game.
+There are multiple endings available to the game, and each one is fulfilling in a different way.

 The visuals of the game are simple but stylized.
 They add to the overall atmosphere and create a unique world.

-This is one of the Celeste alternatives with plenty of collectibles too.
+This is one of the best Celeste alternatives with plenty of collectibles to gather up, too.
 These are optional, but like Celeste’s strawberries, they are an extra challenge and can add even more depth to the game.

 The game’s story is just the backdrop though.
 To actually progress through the game, you’re going to need to face the challenging platforming elements.
 The End is Nigh has tight controls that emphasize skill.
 This is a great pick from the list of games like Celeste if you’re a fan of challenging gameplay and immersive stories.

 Jump King is a title with a simple premise, but one it executes very well.
-As the name implies, Jump King is basically just about jumping.
+As the name implies, Jump King is (surprisingly) just about jumping.

-You are essentially just climbing upwards here.
+You are essentially just climbing upwards in this game.
 There is a tower and you have to make your way to the top.
-It sounds simple enough but it’s an impressive game and a lot of fun to play through.
+It sounds simple but it’s an impressive game and a lot of fun to play through.
 On the way up, there are a lot of different uniquely designed areas.

-Jump King is focused on pure platforming mechanics.
+Jump King focuses on pure platforming mechanics.
 You don’t have a lot of different options other than to jump.
 The level design manages to do a lot with such a simple idea though.

 The difficulty here is similar to Celeste.
 It can be challenging and rewarding, but it’s possible to play it safer if you want to.
-When you miss a jump, you will fall back down.
-With the entire thing being one long climb though, you’re only back to an area you’ve seen before.
+When you miss a jump, you will fall back down, but with the entire thing being one long climb, you’ll only fall back to an area you’ve seen before.

 The art style and music here add a lot and help to make Jump King a memorable experience.